sparkflows/sparkflows-docs/docs/tutorials/data-engineering/time-function.rst

 Convert To Timestamps
 ---------------------

-It converts To Timestamps using stringtodate Node.
+It converts To Timestamps using StringToDate Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^